lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_3.md

 `@script`
-In this lesson, we covered some of the reasons to use transformations and some common types, such as the log or scaling.
+To summarize, we covered some of the reasons to use transformations and some common types, such as the log or scaling.
 As always, be careful and thoughtful about using transformations.
 Your findings may influence human health, so you must be sure to avoid possible miscommunication.

 ---